-- The practice identified patients who may be in need of extra support and directed them to relevant services.
-This included patients in the last 12 months of their lives, patients at risk of developing a long-term condition and carers. - Staff encouraged and supported patients to be involved in monitoring and managing their own health, for example through social prescribing schemes.
-Care co-ordinators were part of the multidisciplinary meeting to help ensure patients' social needs were given equal consideration alongside their health needs.
+• The practice identified patients who may be in need of extra support and directed them to relevant services.
+This included patients in the last 12 months of their lives or patients at risk of developing a long-term condition and carers.

-- Staff discussed changes to care or treatment with patients and their carers as necessary. - The practice supported national priorities and initiatives to improve the population's health, for example, stop smoking campaigns, tackling obesity.
+- Staff encouraged and supported patients to be involved in monitoring and managing their own health, for example through social prescribing schemes. - Staff discussed changes to care or treatment with patients and their carers as necessary. - The practice supported national priorities and initiatives to improve the population's health, for example, stop smoking campaigns and tackling obesity.
+The patient participation group supported the practice this by providing a health hot topic information board in reception.